Enhancing Data Support: Practical Reproducibility

 Learning outcomes

-• Discover best practices and understand the basic principles of using GitHub and Jupyter to support research reproducibility.
+• Discover best practices and understand the basic principles of version control and interactive computing platforms to support computational reproducibility.

 Agenda for the workshop